barbazul/1kfa/mod_guide_gm.md

 Another idea to add some ritual is to start some exciting, adventure-appropriate music when the Session Opener concludes.
-Video game soundtracks are great for this.
+Video game soundtracks, or a soundtrack from one of the titles on your Touchstone List are great for this.

 ### Reward Yourselves